 The biggest driver for your guitar choice is the purpose.
 Are you learning to play and have never picked up a guitar?
 Are you a mid-tier player about to do your first show?
 These things matter.

-Beginners should choose a guitar that provides bright tones and stays in tune.
+Beginners should choose a guitar that provides bright tones and stays in tune (don't forget a quality tuner).
 A solid spruce top with laminate back and sides is a good compromise that can save money without causing frustration.
 When just starting out it's less about the guitar and more about getting down the essential notes & chords as well as learning to read tablature for playing basic songs, not about how nice your guitar is!

 Show guitars have better performance with all solid woods.
 Spruce and Sapele are often good choices, but playing the guitar is best to know which you like.

 You can get good sounding guitars for under $500 and even a few under $200.
 Beware of the ultracheap guitars from big box stores because they often use only cheap laminate woods with plastic tuning pins that never hold a tune.

 Instead, balance your budget by choosing a solid wood soundboard with high-pressure laminate back and sides.
 If you can spring for a little more, affordable solid woods will improve your tone even more.

 After you learn to play and you're more confident in your ear, you can explore different combinations of woods to find out the sound you prefer.
 These will be more expensive, but luckily, there are quite a few budget variations.

 Body styles sound different, but it's more important to find a body style you're comfortable playing.
 Same with neck styles.
 That gorgeous ebony neck may sound great, but if you can't get your fingers around it, what's the point?
 If you can't hold the guitar correctly, then what's the point of having a more expensive option?